This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Information about the data

-We aim to update this dashboard every 6 months.
+We aim to update this dashboard when Ofwat provide new data.
 MPs and their staff can contact the Commons Library with queries about updates.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.